 It Wasn’t Always the Case

 There have been investigations of Japanese tombs (including ones presumed to be of imperial descent) in the past, and these excavations have been of great value to the study of early Japanese culture.
-Often, the evidence unearthed predates the earliest extant historical records, which are of questionable historical facticity in any case.
+Often, the evidence unearthed predates the earliest extant historical records, which are in any case of questionable historical facticity.

 One of the most remarkable discoveries was made at the Takamatsuzuka Kofun, which was excavated in 1972.